OpenSAGE/opensage.github.io/posts/roads_how_boring/part_4_rendering_straight_roads.md

 ![Straight roads in OpenSAGE (stretched)](./straight_roads_stretched.png)

 Well...it kind of works.
-The road segments have different lengths, and our current implementation always stretches the texture to cover the whole width.
+The road segments have different lengths, and our current implementation always stretches the texture to cover the whole length.
 That doesn't look right.

 ## Repeating the texture

-In order to fix this problem, we need to repeat the texture instead of stretching it.
+In order to fix this problem, we need to _repeat_ the texture instead of stretching it.
 We can easily do that by specifying values greater than 1 for the U coordinate.

 We know that an unscaled road width is `0.25` in texture space, and that the texture length is `1` in texture space.
 The unscaled road width in world space is given by `RoadWidth`, so the texture length in world space must be `4 * RoadWidth`.
 We can calculate the new U coordinates by dividing the road segment's length by this value: